decentraland/unity-renderer/docs/ecs7-scene-messages-flow.md

 	int64 timestamp         // Lamport timestamp
 	int32 data_length       // Amount of bytes of data
 	bytes data              // @optional
 				// Component data
-							// Missing data means the component was deleted }
+				// Missing data with PUT_COMPONENT means that component should use all it default properties }
 ```